latex3/latex3.github.io/latex3/code/index.md

 ## The L3 programming layer

+_rewrite this and/or rewrite the above_

 One part of the LaTeX development code, the L3 programming layer, consists of a number of modules targeting different functionality intended as building blocks within LaTeX2e and/or as stand-alone code prototyping ideas for future development.
 These modules are currently managed in a GitHub repository named [`latex3`](https://github.com/latex3/latex3).

 Notable LaTeX packages part of this repository include `l3kernel/expl3`, `l3backend` and `l3packages/xparse`.
 In 2020 large parts of this code have been integrated in the LaTeX format.
 Full information about the packages included in the repository is documented in the top-level [README](https://github.com/latex3/latex3/blob/master/README.md) of the repository.

 ### Obtaining it

+_needs changes or even dropping_

 Most of the L3 programming layer code is available and kept up-to-date through a TeX distribution.
 For example, in TeX Live you can update to the latest version of `l3kernel`, which provides the programming layer `expl3`, using: